-Also known as simply a URL or external URI.
+Also known as an external URI.

 This object stores the location of a resource that exists outside PageSeeder.
 It is a first class citizen in the system and can be the target of normal, reverse cross-references.
 Because an external URL is a specialized PSML document, it can have metadata and labels.
 It is also searchable, like other documents.
 External URLs can be uploaded with metadata as part of the Universal Portable Format.